Our Advocacy Unit - The Bureau

-he London Bureau of International Affairs (LBIA) was founded by B’nai B’rith UK in March 1998 as the UK arm of B’nai B’rith International’s Centre for Human Rights and Public Policy, in Washington DC.
+he Bureau of International Affairs was founded by B’nai B’rith UK in March 1998 as the UK arm of B’nai B’rith International’s Centre for Human Rights and Public Policy, in Washington DC.

-The mission of the Bureau is to serve and protect the interests, welfare and security of Jews internationally, the State of Israel and to uphold the human rights of minority peoples globally.
+The mission of the Bureau is to serve and protect the interests, welfare and security of Jews internationally, support the State of Israel and uphold the human rights of minority peoples globally.
 The Bureau was set up to address the need for a pro-active, strategic European organisation to engage with the diplomatic community on behalf of the Jewish people.
-By focussing on decision-makers and influencers, its objective is to be a positive influence on policy developments affecting the State of Israel and Jewish interests generally.
+By focusing on decision-makers and influencers, its objective is to be a positive influence on policy developments affecting the State of Israel and Jewish and minority interests generally.

 The need for the Bureau

 There is clear and increasing evidence of antisemitism around the world.
 This prejudice takes many forms, including far right white supremacism, jihadist hatred, as well as leftist attacks on the’ Jewish lobby’ and Zionism.
 Often, this involves recurring themes and tropes of Jew hatred which have been regurgitated to reflect modern events and crises.
 Anti-Israel bias is manifested in attempts to isolate Israel politically at the United Nations (UN) and within the Boycott, Divestment and Sanctions (BDS) movement.
 This prejudice is in many cases born out of a lack of understanding of the issues involved and a lack of awareness of what is really going on in the Middle East.
 International diplomacy is of vital importance in establishing the rights of the Jewish people and the preservation of the State of Israel.
 London is a pivotal centre for international diplomacy and is a strategic centre in relations between the USA, Europe and the Middle East.